mosesamwoma/FusionAI/README.md

 - Response time depends on the slowest model in the pool
 - API rate limits and daily quotas may affect availability
 - Failed or timed out models are skipped silently
-- No persistent memory — conversation resets on every run
+- Conversation history is trimmed to last 5 turns to avoid token limits
 - No streaming — response appears only after all models finish
 - Single user only — no multi-user or session support
-- Not optimized for long conversations or large prompts
 - Fusion quality depends on how many models respond successfully

 ## Future Improvements

-- Add a web UI (Flask)
-- Add chat history and memory across sessions
+- Add persistent memory across sessions
 - Support more AI providers (OpenAI, Anthropic, Together AI)
-- Allow users to select which models to include in the fusion
 - Deploy as a REST API
 - Support image and multimodal inputs
-- Add model performance tracking and analytics
-- Add parallel async requests for faster fusion
 - Add a Docker container for easy deployment
 - Support voice input and output